Spraying Too Much: Understanding the biology of the red headed flea beetle to inform IPM in nursery crops

 Materials and methods:

 Obj.
-1. The presence of both adults and larvae in infested container plants will be monitored throughout the growing season at two nurseries in eastern Virginia.
-Number of adults per plant and percent defoliation will be recorded weekly by visual examinations and sweep-netting, complemented with captures from translucent sticky cards.
-Number of larvae per container will be documented every other week.
-Scouting for this Obj. will be initiated during the second week of September in 2021, with the last monitoring activity done by the end of October 2021.
-Scouting for this beetle will be also initiated during May 2022 and continue up to the last week of October 2022.
-An additional scouting data set will be collected from May 2023 to the end of July 2023.
-These results will be shared as email communications or blog posts to inform county extension agents and growers on the timing of peak pest activity.
+1. The presence of both adults and larvae in infested container plants was monitored throughout two growing seasons at two commercial nurseries in eastern Virginia.
+Number of adults per plant and percent defoliation was recorded weekly by visual examinations and by using a bug vacuum.
+The number of larvae per container was documented every other week.
+Scouting for this Obj. was initiated during May in 2021, with the last monitoring activity done by the end of September 2021.
+Scouting for this beetle was also initiated during March 2022 and continued up to the last week of November 2022.
+The results from weekly scouting were shared, as text alerts, to inform growers of the timing of peak pest activity.

 Obj.
-2. Four types of sticky cards will be placed in two different nurseries to capture red headed flea beetle [RHFB] adults, including: a) yellow sticky card, b) clear/translucent sticky card, c) yellow sticky card with a phenylethyl alcohol lure, and d) clear/translucent sticky card with a phenylethyl alcohol lure.
-Previous research has shown that lures of phenylethyl alcohol attracted RHFB adults in soybean fields (Braasch and Kaplan 2012).
-Cards with and without the lures will be hung on wood poles one-foot above the plant canopy.
-There will be three repetitions for each card type per trial, and cards will be arranged as a block design.
-The distance between cards will be at least 30 feet, and distance between reps will be 60 feet.
-Adult captures will be recorded daily for two weeks.
-This trial will be replicated twice (June and July during 2022 and 2023) at each nursery location, during the peak of activity of this beetle.
+2. Four types of sticky cards were placed in one commercial nursery to capture adults, including: a) yellow sticky card, b) clear/translucent sticky card, c) yellow sticky card with a phenylethyl alcohol lure, and d) clear/translucent sticky card with a phenylethyl alcohol lure.
+Previous research has shown that lures of phenylethyl alcohol attracted red-headed flea beetles in soybean fields (Braasch and Kaplan 2012).
+Cards with and without the lures were hung on wood poles one foot above the plant canopy.
+There were four replications for each card type, and cards were arranged as a block design.
+This trial was repeated three times during 2022.
+The distance between cards was at least 30 feet.
+Adult captures on sticky cards were collected twice, one week and two weeks after deployment.

 Obj.
-3. RHFB live adults will be collected in early August from one commercial nursery and transported to the Hampton Roads Agricultural Research Station in Virginia Beach, VA for non-choice assays.
-Under greenhouse conditions, adults will be caged with insecticide-free hydrangeas.
-We will use one of most preferred plant hosts by the RHFB for this objective: Hydrangea paniculata var. ‘limelight’ (Joseph and Hudson 2020).
-One plant per cage will be exposed to: a) no adults, b) 5 adults, c) 20 adults and d) 50 adults per plant.
-Assays will be set up as a randomized complete block design, with four repetitions for each adult density.
-Defoliation will be assessed after seven days from the release day, damage location within the canopy (at the upper, middle or bottom part of the plant) and type of tissue damaged (young new growth vs. old fully formed leaves) will be recorded.
-This entire assay will be replicated twice (in September and October during 2021 and 2022).
+3. Live red-headed flea beetle adults were collected from a commercial nursery and transported to the Hampton Roads Agricultural Research Station in Virginia Beach, VA in preparation for non-choice assays.
+Under greenhouse conditions, adults were caged with insecticide-free hydrangeas.
+We used one of the preferred plant hosts by this pest for this objective: Hydrangea paniculata var. ‘limelight’ (Joseph and Hudson 2020).
+One plant per cage was exposed to: a) no adults, b) 5 adults, and c) 25 adults per plant.
+Assays were set up as a randomized complete block design, with four replications for each adult density.
+Defoliation was assessed seven days after the release day, damage location within the canopy (at the upper, middle or bottom part of the plant) was also recorded.
+This entire assay was repeated three times during 2022.

 Statistical analysis.
-All response variables, including insect densities and plant damage, will be subjected to ANOVA and analyzed using generalized linear mixed models.
-Some data sets will include the use of a repeated measure approach to analyze the effect of time (collection date) across treatments.
-Mean separation (post-ANOVA) among experimental treatments will be carried out using Tukey's test at α ≤ 0.05.
+All response variables, including insect densities and plant damage, were subjected to ANOVA and analyzed using generalized linear mixed models.
+The adult phenology data included the use of a repeated measures approach to analyze the effect of time (collection date).
+Mean separation (post-ANOVA) among experimental treatments was carried out using Tukey's test at α ≤ 0.05.

 Research results and discussion: